hungyipu/Odyssey/README.md

  <li>Odyssey.cu</li>

  <li>Odyssey_def.h</li>
- define constants and variables
+ define constants (such as black hole mass, distance to the black hole) and variables which will be saved in the GPU global memory during computation

  <li>Odyssey_def_fun.h</li>
- define functions need for
+ define functions needed for
  <ol>
  <li>ray-tracing</li>
  such as initial condition, diffrential equaitons for geodesics, adaptive size Runge-Kutta method
  <li>radiative transfer</li>
- such as table of Bessel function of the second kind (for computation of thermal synchoron emission), unit conversion to Jansky or liminosity
+ such as table of Bessel function of the second kind (for computation of thermal synchoron emission), unit conversion to Jansky or Liminosity (erg/sec)
  </ol>